AWS S3 Data Storage

 Configure AWS credentials

 To allow Chronicle Server to access the selected S3 bucket, configure the credentials on the server where Chronicle is installed.
-The recommended authentication method depends on the type of deployment:
+The following IAM permissions are required for Chronicle to use an S3 bucket storage backend:

 Virtual machine-based deployment